The following organisations are owned or partially owned by the Christchurch City Council.

 The purpose is to own and operate a non-hazardous regional landfill in Canterbury.

-Venues Ōtautahi (formerly known as Vbase) owns, manages and operates a portfolio of venues in Christchurch.
-One hundred per cent owned by the Council.
+Venues Ōtautahi(external link) (formerly known as Vbase) owns, manages and operates a portfolio of venues in Christchurch.
+100% owned by the Council.

-Christchurch Agency for Energy Trust (CAfE) was a charitable trust established by the Council on 13 July 2010.
-The primary purpose of the Trust was to promote energy efficiency initiatives and the use of renewable energy in Christchurch.
-The Trust was wound up on 17 December 2019.
+The primary purpose of the trust was to promote energy efficiency initiatives and the use of renewable energy in Christchurch.

-The Mayor's Welfare Fund was established in 1897 as the Mayor's Coal and Blanket Fund.
+The Mayor's Welfare Fund(external link) was established in 1897 as the Mayor's Coal and Blanket Fund.
 The fund provides assistance to families and individuals in our community who are in extreme financial distress.

-The fund works with other helping agencies in the city and can provide assistance on a one-off basis where real need can be shown.
-The fund is a last resort measure when people have exhausted other appropriate sources such as Work and Income New Zealand (WINZ).
+The fund works with other helping agencies in the city and can provide assistance on a one-off basis where real needs can be shown.

-Riccarton House and Bush Trust manage a 6.4 hectare native bush remnant gifted to the people of Canterbury in 1914.
+Riccarton House and Bush Trust(external link) manage a 6.4 hectare native bush remnant gifted to the people of Canterbury in 1914.

 The trust manages Riccarton House and its 5.4 hectares of grounds including Deans Cottage, the first house built on the Canterbury Plains.

-Rod Donald Banks Peninsula Trust (RDBPT) is a charitable trust and was created by the Council on 12 July 2010
+Rod Donald Banks Peninsula Trust (RDBPT)(external link) is a charitable trust and was created by the Council on 12 July 2010

-The Trust was established to honour the memory of Rod Donald and his commitment to Banks Peninsula.
-The Trust exists for the benefit of the present and future inhabitants of the Banks Peninsula and visitors to the region.
+The trust was established to honour the memory of Rod Donald and his commitment to Banks Peninsula.
+The trust exists for the benefit of the present and future inhabitants of the Banks Peninsula and visitors to the region.

-The Trust’s long term vision is to restore the Banks Peninsula to its traditional status as Te Pataka o Rakaihautu – the storehouse that nourishes.
-In pursuit of this vision the Trust promotes the sustainable management and conservation of the natural environment of the Banks Peninsula.
+The trust’s long-term vision is to restore the Banks Peninsula to its traditional status as Te Pataka o Rakaihautu – the storehouse that nourishes.
+In pursuit of this vision, the trust promotes the sustainable management and conservation of the natural environment of the Banks Peninsula.